 Barefoot offers a range of diving courses for those interested.
 But if you’re looking for a complete package, look no further.
 Barefoot Scuba Dive Resort not only takes you on a fantastic diving experience but also looks after accommodation for you, with a range of rooms appealing to every budget.
 They are the first PADI 5 Star Instructor Development Dive (IDC) Facility in the Andaman Islands and have a full-fledged facility to give you all the proper training required before you dive.
 They also have a range of dive sites that will be recommended to you based on your skill level.

-Based in Havelock, they operate off Havelock and Port Blair.
-They have a range of dive courses you can opt for, from a 3-hour course on discovering the basics of diving for beginners to getting certified as a diver over 4 days.
+Based in Havelock Island, they operate off Havelock and Port Blair.
+They have a range of dive courses you can opt for, from a 3-hour course on discovering the basics of diving for beginners, a course to become a PADI rescue diver, and also an advanced open water course.
 The Open Water Diver certification is valid worldwide and does not require renewal.
 The costs for the dives are exclusive of accommodation.
 If you choose to book accommodation as well, your price ranges will change depending on your choice of room and course.

 There are also other schools across the islands, with some even offering a way to complete your theory for the advanced courses from the comfort of your home.
 Make sure you plan your trip such that you have enough time to go diving, relax, and take in the other sites of the isles as well.
-This is especially important if you intend on opting for one of the more intensive courses.
+We’re quite confident that once you visit these resorts, you’ll be excited for more scuba diving adventures!

 How Much Does Scuba Diving In The Andamans Cost?

-There is no fixed price for going scuba diving in the Andamans.
+There’s no fixed price for going scuba diving in Andaman.
 It depends greatly on the vendor and type of dive you choose to go for.
 Shore dives are usually cheaper than boat dives as the cost of the boat ride is removed.
 A beginner’s dive could cost between INR 3,000 to INR 7,000, while PADI certifications cost much more, starting at around INR 15,000.
-If you are already certified, most vendors organize fun dives meant for certified divers that start from INR 4,500 all the way to INR 35,000.
+If you’re already certified, most vendors organize fun dives meant for certified scuba divers that start from INR 4,500 all the way to INR 35,000.

 The cost you’ll pay generally includes the boat transfer, use of the scuba equipment, the training and the dive.
 The basic dive with Ocean Tribe costs INR 4,000.
 Barefoot Dives offers a professional divemaster course that is priced at INR 62,500.
 The beginner’s course ranges from INR 3,000 to INR 5,500.
 The fun dives range from INR 6,000 to INR 35,000.
 Their comprehensive combined course that makes masters of beginners is INR 1,61,550.